21 Jan 2020

 Encourages reusable code

 As the first example below will show, observers make for a very DRY (Don’t Repeat Yourself) codebase.
-By avoiding repeating yourself, you minimise bugs and localise them.
+By avoiding repeating yourself, you minimize bugs and localise them.
 Would you rather fix the same bug in many places?
 Or just in one place?
 It’s a no-brainer.

 There are some limitations attached to Model Observer which you should keep in mind while using the model observers.